JeremyPercy/Gulp-starter-kit/README.md

 ```
 git clone https://github.com/JeremyPercy/yarn-base-gulp-bootstrap-styleguide-template
 ```
 After cloning this repository to your computer you need to have Yarn.
-I you have no Yarn package on your computer you need to install Yarn first.
+If you don't have Yarn package on your computer you need to install Yarn first.
 ```
 https://yarnpkg.com/en/docs/install
 ```